kossakovsky/n8n-installer/README.md

 ### Using Libraries in n8n Code Nodes (v2.0+)

 n8n v2.0 uses external task runners to execute JavaScript and Python code in Code nodes.
-This setup pre-configures the following libraries:
+This setup pre-configures the following libraries via `n8n/Dockerfile.runner` and `n8n/n8n-task-runners.json`:

-**JavaScript libraries** (via `NODE_FUNCTION_ALLOW_EXTERNAL`):
+**JavaScript libraries**:
 - **`cheerio`**: For parsing and manipulating HTML/XML (e.g., web scraping).
 - **`axios`**: A promise-based HTTP client for making requests to external APIs.
 - **`moment`**: For parsing, validating, manipulating, and displaying dates/times.